 Hammam buildings often involve a series of different rooms with varying levels of heat and humidity, while traditional steam rooms are usually a single enclosed space.
 In a Turkish bath, you will move from one room to another, and during a steam bath, you can relax and heal your mental health in one confined space.

 Hammams have a larger surface area and are usually tiled, while steam rooms are often made of stone, marble, and granite.
-Steam baths may be also covered with glass or plastic, as these materials don’t absorb moisture either.
+Steam baths may also be covered with glass or plastic, as these materials don’t absorb moisture either.

 Historic hammams are often decorated with intricate tile work and mosaics, while steam rooms tend to have a more minimalistic design.
 Due to the design of the hammam bathhouse, you may feel like in an Ottoman palace, while the modern space of the steam room is more modest and casual.